rbirkl/WingDesigner/README.md

 # Wing Designer
-A designer of airplane wings via machine learning
+A designer of airplane wings via machine learning.